Copyright © 2004-2010 DogStar Kennel

 Water

-Water Bowl or Frisbee for animals to drink out of
+Water Bowl or Frisbee for animals to drink from

-Light weight woven reed beach sit upon for setting packs on
+Light weight roll up woven reed beach sit upon for setting packs on

 Rope for many things including tying up food - several lengths and widths